bartekmotyl/simple-video-cutter/README.md

 ### Working with the tool:
 - start SimpleVideoCutter.exe
 - open a video file
-- the video playback starts automatically; press space to pause/resume
+- the video playback starts automatically; press space to pause/resume (or click in the video area)
-- select a position and slick 'S' to mark start of your cut
+- select a position and click 'S' to mark start of your cut
 - click 'E' to mark end of your cut
 - click 'Enqueue clip task' to add task to the queue.
   The ffmpeg will be used to extract selected portion of the video and save it in a new file.